r4j4h/public-folder-installer-plugin/README.md

 ## Example `composer.json` File

 This is an example for a site.
-The only important parts to set in your composer.json file are `"type": "public-folder"` which describes what your package is and `"require": { "r4j4h/public-folder-installer-plugin": "*" }` which tells composer to load the custom installers.
+The parts to set in your composer.json file are `"type": "public-folder"` which describes what your package is and `"require": { "r4j4h/public-folder-installer-plugin": "*" }` which tells composer to load the custom installers.